 If you believe the initial response provided by the RTA does not satisfy your complaint, you can request an internal review of your complaint.

-The complaint and the RTA’s initial response will be reviewed by someone who was not involved in the initial complaint process.
-If you believe this secondary review process does not satisfy your complaint, you may take the matter to the ombudsman for external review.
+The original complaint and the RTA’s response will be reviewed by someone who was not involved in the initial complaint process.
+If you believe this second review does not satisfy your complaint, you may take the matter to the Queensland Ombudsman for external review.

 How to submit a Complaint